-80. This policy and the Council's use of RIPA will be reviewed on at least an annual basis by the Head of Legal Services and by the Strategy and Resources Committee at least every four years.
-A report on the use of RIPA will be considered by the Audit & Scrutiny Committee at least annually.
-Councillors will not act as authorised officers.
+72. This policy and the Council's use of RIPA will be reviewed on an annual basis by the Strategy and Resources Committee.
+An internal report on the use of RIPA will be considered by the Scrutiny Committee; this will be to each meeting of the committee, or in such other way as that committee considers appropriate.
+However, Councillors will not act as authorised officers.